The [C II] line emission as an interstellar medium probe in the MARIGOLD galaxies: [C II] luminosity function

 Fig.~\ref{fig:cii_lf} shows the resulting $[\ion{C}{II}]$ luminosity function obtained using a DPL at different redshifts.
 The shaded band indicates the central 68\% credibility region obtained with the MCMC method.
 The solid line represents the best fit (evaluated at the posterior mean $\overline{\boldsymbol{\theta}}$).
 We see a clear redshift evolution in the LF.
 The turnover luminosity ($L_*$) increases (almost) monotonically with time and the faint-end slope ($\alpha$) tends to flatten at late times.
 In contrast, the bright-end slope ($\beta$) does not show a clear evolutionary trend.
 The large jump in the LF at $L_{[\ion{C}{II}]} \lesssim 10^{8} \, \mathrm{L_{\odot}}$ is partially due to the spatial refinement that happens shortly after $z=5$ in both simulations, that allows them, especially {\tt M25}, to resolve more emitters.
 We also see a significant evolution in the number density of bright emitters.
 The number density of galaxies at $L_{[\ion{C}{II}]} \sim 10^9 \, \mathrm{L_{\odot}}$ increases from $\sim 10^{-6} \, \mathrm{dex^{-1} \, Mpc^{-3}}$ at $z=7$ to $6 \times 10^{-4} \, \mathrm{dex^{-1} \, Mpc^{-3}}$ at $z=3$, indicating a 600-fold increase in the number of $L_{[\ion{C}{II}]} \sim 10^9 \, \mathrm{L_{\odot}}$ galaxies in a less than 1.5 Gyr timespan.

-Observational constraints on the [\ion{C}{II}] luminosity function at these redshifts come from \cite{yan20} for targeted detections at $4.5\lesssim z \lesssim 5.9$ in the ALMA Large Program to Investigate $\mathrm{C^+}$ at Early Times\footnote{\url{http://alpine.ipac.caltech.edu/}} \citep[ALPINE][]{lefevre20} and a lower limit at $z \sim 4.4$ reported by \cite{swinbank12} based on [\ion{C}{II}] detections in two observed galaxies.
+Observational constraints on the [\ion{C}{II}] luminosity function at these redshifts come from \cite{yan20} for targeted detections at $4.5\lesssim z \lesssim 5.9$ in ALPINE and a lower limit at $z \sim 4.4$ reported by \cite{swinbank12} based on [\ion{C}{II}] detections in two observed galaxies.
 We find that our LFs at $z=5$ and 4 are in excellent agreement with both estimates.
-We compare against previous numerical work in Sect.~\ref{sec:lit_comparison}.